 Failure to meet basic safety standards can lead to serious injuries and expose a property owner to premises liability.
 If you’ve suffered injuries due to the negligent condition of another person’s property, you may have a right to recover for your injuries.

 If you’ve been the victim of a slip and fall accident on another person’s property, an attorney can help you get the compensation you deserve for your medical bills, lost work and other damages.

-The slip and fall attorneys of Germain Law Group have the skill and experience to negotiate a settlement that will truly cover the cost of your losses or pursue the appropriate damages in court.
-Contact the Tampa premises liability attorneys of Germain Law Group at (813) 835-8888 to schedule a confidential consultation.
+The slip and fall attorneys of Germain Law Group, P.A. have the skill and experience to negotiate a settlement that will truly cover the cost of your losses or pursue the appropriate damages in court.
+Contact the Tampa premises liability attorneys of Germain Law Group, P.A. at (813) 835-8888 to schedule a confidential consultation.

-Germain Law Group represents victims of slip and falls and other premises liability cases throughout Florida, including Hillsborough County, Paso County, Hernando County, Citrus County, Polk County, Sumter County, and the surrounding areas.
+Germain Law Group, P.A. represents victims of slip and falls and other premises liability cases throughout Florida, including Hillsborough County, Paso County, Hernando County, Citrus County, Polk County, Sumter County, and the surrounding areas.

 The liability of the property owner in a slip and fall case will depend on the extent to which that person has a right to be on that property.
 There are three levels of visitors to property under law, invitee, licensee and trespasser.

 The property owes a different “duty of care” to each classification.
 The duty of care means the degree to which the property is responsible for mitigating or warning the person of dangerous conditions on the property.